Data vs Information - Definitive Overview

 Information addresses the requirements of a user, giving it significance and usefulness as it is the product of data that has been interpreted to deliver a logical meaning.
 As we’ve stated, information cannot exist without its building block: data.
 Once data is transformed into information, it doesn’t contain any useless details as its whole purpose is to possess specific context, relevance, and purpose.

-To collect and process data, organizations use Information Systems (IS) which are a combination of technologies, procedures, and tools that assemble and distribute information needed to make decisions.
+Organizations use Information Systems (IS) to collect and process data, a combination of technologies, procedures, and tools that assemble and distribute information needed to make decisions.

 What is the difference between data and information?

-The terms are sometimes mistakenly used interchangeably when in reality there is a clear distinction between the two.
-The major and fundamental difference between data and information is the meaning and value attributed to each one.
-Data is meaningless in itself, but once processed and interpreted, it becomes information which is filled with meaning.
+The terms are sometimes mistakenly used interchangeably when there is a clear distinction between the two.
+The significant and fundamental difference between data and information is the meaning and value attributed to each.
+Data is meaningless, but once processed and interpreted, it becomes information filled with meaning.

 Once the aforementioned data is processed, interpreted, formatted, and organized, you can see that it is the contact information of Jane Doe: